Beatriz de Bobadilla y Ossorio

-Beatriz de Bobadilla y Ulloa-Ossorio (Medina del Campo, 1462 – Las Palmas de Gran Canaria, 1501) was the daughter of Juan de Bobadilla and named after his cousin Beatriz de Bobadilla.
-Beatriz de Bobadilla y Ossorio was married to ruler of the La Gomera and El Hierro islands, Lord Hernán Peraza the Younger and after his death she succeeded him as ruler.
+Beatriz de Bobadilla y Ulloa-Ossorio (1462 – 1504) was the daughter of Juan de Bobadilla and named after her cousin Beatriz de Bobadilla.
+Beatriz de Bobadilla y Ossorio was married to the ruler of the La Gomera and El Hierro islands, Lord Hernán Peraza the Younger and after his death she succeeded him as ruler.

 Background

 Beatriz was born in Medina del Campo to the powerful and wealthy Bobadilla family with close ties to the Crown of Castile.
 Her father, Juan de Bobadilla, held numerous roles including alderman for Medina del Campo, governor of Madrid, and chief huntsman for the Catholic Monarchs.
 As a result of this last role, Beatriz became known as "La Cazadora" – The Huntress.
 The name was also a reference to her attractiveness and her rumored high-profile relationships with King Fernando and Christopher Columbus.
 As a result of the former, Queen Isabella arranged for her to marry Hernán (also known as Fernán) Peraza, Lord of La Gomera and El Hierro, in 1482.